vorburger/vorburger.ch-Notes/linux/coreos/README.md

     [Install]
     WantedBy=multi-user.target default.target

+`systemctl --user enable --now hello-app` enables this on boot.

+https://github.com/containers/podman/issues/10189 discusses making it possible to auto-generate this.

 Nota bene that `podman play kube --log-driver journald` is broken in Podman 3.1.0 due to https://github.com/containers/podman/issues/10015, fixed by https://github.com/containers/podman/pull/10044;
 https://github.com/containers/podman/issues/10117 seems to imply that Podman 3.1.1+ will include the fix, and indeed